benabernathy/magnetron/README.md

 magnetron password check passwords.yml
 ```

-After you follow the on-screen prompts, magentron will check the supplied password against the password
+After you follow the on-screen prompts, Magentron will check the supplied password against the password
 list and tell you if it is valid or not.
 This can be a handy debug tool.
 Magnetron can also perform a
 limited password configuration validation against a supplied password configuration file: